 I had to start here because I think email clutter is the most common form of digital clutter, and it’s a serious problem for some!
 If you’re struggling with email clutter, you probably fall into one of two camps.
 If you’re in the first category, you’re probably scarily behind on reading your emails.
 It might be that you’re lazy about reading emails, or it might be that you just get a ton of emails and can’t keep up.
 If this is you, it’s time to find a system so you don’t have to see that number bubble above your email app telling you there are 250 unread emails!
 First of all, go through and unsubscribe from all those marketing emails you are constantly deleting without opening, or the ones for those companies who you’ve literally never purchased from, and probably never will.
 If you find you’re one of those people who just never cares to go through their email inbox, chances are a lot of what you’re getting isn’t that important to you!
 Just deleting those will save a ton of time in the future!
 If you get too many emails to keep up with, write some canned responses for the emails you get frequently so you can just copy and paste.

 The second group you might be in consists of people who read the emails but keep them all in their inbox, thinking they’ll need them at a later date.
-I did this for a long time, and I can tell you it gets out of hand very quickly.
+I did this for a long time (and still do sometimes), and I can tell you it gets out of hand very quickly.
 The first thing I did was respond to those emails I was procrastinating on responding to, or delete them if I could admit to myself I really wasn’t going to respond.
 Then I created a few folders for items that I really did want to keep in my email.
-Finally, I took the emails with actionable tasks in them and added them to my to-do list for a specific date (because having a deadline for your tasks is important!).
+Finally, I took the emails with actionable tasks in them and added them to my to-do list for a specific date (because having a deadline for your tasks is important).